 The antioxidants in anthocyanins put up a fight against the bad guys

 The body uses antioxidants to fight compounds called free radicals, a hazardous byproduct of breathing, exercising and digesting.
-Unchecked free radicals can cancer and heart disease, premature aging and other diseases.
+Unchecked free radicals can lead to cancer and heart disease, premature aging and other diseases.
 In a USDA study of 40 fruits and vegetables, whole fruit wild blueberries were found to have the highest antioxidant level.

 As people age, antioxidants become even more important.
 That’s because the body’s defenses weaken, which may allow free radicals to cause more damage.
 Older people may experience decreased motor ability and suffer from memory loss.
 A preliminary USDA study using aging rats found that wild blueberries may protect against these problems.
-Older rats fed wild blueberries showed an improved short-term memory and motor skills over older rats that weren’t fed wild blueberries.
+Older rats fed wild blueberries showed improved short-term memory and motor skills over older rats that weren’t fed wild blueberries.
 And since antioxidants help skin retain elasticity, whole fruit wild blueberries may also help fight the visible signs of aging.

 Wild blueberries also contain tannins, which may help protect against urinary tract infections (UTIs).
 Tannins help prevent UTI-causing bacteria from attaching to the wall of the bladder and urinary tract.
 This enables the bacteria to instead harmlessly pass through the body.